 The standalone Teams add-on is the product created by the EU unbundling.
 It provides the same Teams experience that was previously included in M365 and O365, but sold separately.

-What is included: The full Teams experience equivalent to what M365 E3 users receive: unlimited chat, meetings up to 30 hours with up to 1,000 participants (in standard meetings, up to 10,000 in view-only broadcasts), meeting recording with transcription, meeting scheduling, webinars, live events, breakout rooms, all collaborative features, and the standard administrative and compliance capabilities available in the Teams service.
+What is included.
+The full Teams experience equivalent to what M365 E3 users receive: unlimited chat, meetings up to 30 hours with up to 1,000 participants (up to 10,000 in view-only broadcasts), meeting recording with transcription, meeting scheduling, webinars, live events, breakout rooms, all collaborative features, and the standard administrative and compliance capabilities available in the Teams service.

-Who needs it: The standalone add-on is specifically designed for two scenarios.
-First, new EU/EEA customers purchasing M365 or O365 where Teams is no longer bundled — they add Teams back at $5.25/user/month.
+Who needs it.
+The standalone add-on is designed for two scenarios.
+First, new EU/EEA customers purchasing M365 or O365 where Teams is no longer bundled, who add Teams back at $5.25/user/month.
 Second, organisations on Office 365 plans (O365 E1, E3, E5 in regions where Teams has been unbundled) that want to add Teams without upgrading the entire plan.

-The pricing reality: For EU/EEA customers on new M365 E3 subscriptions, the total cost is now M365 E3 ($36) + Teams ($5.25) = $41.25/user/month.
-For existing M365 E3 customers who had Teams included, the cost remains $36 — Microsoft did not increase the price when unbundling; it reduced the M365 price by $2 and priced Teams at $5.25, resulting in a net $3.25 increase for customers who add Teams back.
+For EU/EEA customers on new M365 E3 subscriptions, the total cost is now M365 E3 ($36) + Teams ($5.25) = $41.25/user/month.
+For existing M365 E3 customers who had Teams included, the cost remains $36.
+Microsoft reduced the M365 price by $2 and priced Teams at $5.25, resulting in a net $3.25 increase for customers who add Teams back.
 This pricing structure has been criticised as effectively raising the total cost of the M365+Teams bundle while appearing to respond to unbundling requirements.

 Teams Phone transforms Microsoft Teams from a meetings and messaging platform into a full enterprise telephone system, replacing traditional PBX systems, SIP trunks, and desk phones with cloud-based calling.